Next: Auxiliary output options, Previous: Verbosity options, Up: Invocation [Contents][Index]

 --output-library-link-flags

-Print the flags that are passed to the linker in order to link against the current set of libraries.
-This includes the standard library as well as any other libraries specified via the ‘--ml’ option.
-The flags are printed to the standard output.
+Print to standard output the flags that are passed to the linker in order to link against the current set of libraries.
+This includes the standard library, as well as any other libraries specified via the ‘--ml’ option.

 --output-grade-defines

-Print the flags that are passed to the C compiler to define the macros used to specify the compilation grade.
-The flags are printed to the standard output.
+Print to standard output the flags that are passed to the C compiler to define the macros whose values specify the compilation grade.

 --output-c-include-dir-flags